 Appealing to God's original law of marriage, instituted by the Creator in Genesis 2:24 at the first wedding, Jesus answered, "Did you never read that the creator from beginning made them male and female?"
 At the beginning of the race, God created one woman for one man, each suited for the other.
 For the same reason, it was declared that all other human relations, even the most intimate ones, as that existing between children and their parents, must be secondary to that between husband and wife.
 Therefore, this yoke of God, by which He bound two souls together, should not be broken.
 In solemn words, Jesus said, "Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery" (Matthew 19:9).
-The Pharisees, on the other hand, viewed marriage as a social institution governed by the laws of God.
+The Pharisees, on the other hand, viewed marriage as a social institution governed by the laws of men.
+Christ showed that marriage was a divine institution, governed by the laws of God.